Is your friend experiencing abuse by a partner?

 Does your friend…

 - Not see friends and family members as often?
 Are they hard to get a hold of?

 - No longer seem interested in activities that they used to enjoy and/or frequently cancel plans at the last minute?

-- Constantly update their partner about where they are, what they are doing, and when they are coming home if they go out?
+- Constantly update their partner about where they are, what they are doing, and when they are coming home.

-- Apologize for their partner’s behavior or made excuses for their partner?
+- Apologize for their partner’s behavior or make excuses for their partner?

 - Act withdrawn, sad, less confident or worried?

 - Seem worried about upsetting or making their partner angry?

 - Have injuries they can’t explain or give explanations for them that don’t make sense?

 If you answered “yes” to more than one of these questions, your friend may be experiencing abuse.
 It can be incredibly difficult to see a friend in an abusive relationship.
 You are not alone.
 There are ways to safely help without escalating the violence.